jack-greenberg/elliptic/content/home/curves.md

 ---

-We can solve out the equation by plugging this equation back into the curve equation, eventually giving us an equation for the components of the intersection point:
+We can plug this equation back into the curve equation, eventually giving us an solution for the components of the intersection point:

 $$x_R = \lambda^2 - x_P - x_Q$$